gaborpelesz/from-the-transistors/assembler/README.md

 ## Quick note

 This assembler has the only purpose to directly translate the instruction for my ARM7-based CPU.
 The instruction set is more probably just a subset of the full ISA.
-It only supports the most basic instruction that are required by the any of the software to run that build on top of this project.
+It only supports the most basic instruction that are required by any of the software to run that build on top of this project.

 ## Running